550.5 Income Excluded in Computing Eligibility

 7 CFR § 273.9(c)(12)

-The amount of cash donations over $300 per calendar quarter and donations which are not from a nonprofit charitable organization will count as unearned income.
+The amount of cash donations over $300 per calendar quarter and donations that are not from a nonprofit charitable organization will count as unearned income.

 NOTE: This exclusion is in addition to the infrequent and irregular income exclusion.